IU-PR/Capstone_project/content/docs/2024/cookainno/week3.md

   - **Solution:** In this regard, we decided to organize a meeting and decide at it what functionality of the application and what logic will be implemented in it.
 After the meeting, we reviewed some details of our idea and moved the "favorite foods" to the main screen, and the camera to the recipe search button.
 Thus, the application began to look more logical and user-friendly.

 - **Challenge:** Ineffective and unscalable solution for searching stored recipes by ingredients.
   - **Solution:** Decided to implement search functionality by recipe name for the first version of the product.
+Engredients will be used only for the recipe generation for now.
+In future versions of the product we will analyse possible solutions for the current temporary problem and provide users with more comprehensive filtering from existing/stored recipes.

 ---